kehantan/labbook/docs/assays/plaque.rst

 #.
 Wash the cells 2 times with PBS.
 #.
 Dispense 1.5 mL of agarose and 2% DMEM mixture into each well.

-    You can use a serological pipette for this step
+    * You can use a serological pipette for this step

-    Dispense the mixture from the wall of each well
+    * Dispense the mixture from the wall of each well

 #.
 Leave the 6 well plate in room temperature for 10 to 15 mins.
 #.
 Agarose should hardens after around 10 mins.

-    You can slightly tilt the plate to check if the agarose solidifies.
+    * Slightly tilt the plate to check if the agarose solidifies.

-    Do not tilt the plate at an overly steep angle as the agarose will torn apart upon its own weight.
+    * Do not tilt the plate at an overly steep angle as the agarose will torn apart upon its own weight.

 #.
-Transfer the 6 well plate into CO2 incubator.
+Transfer the 6 well plate into incubator.

 It usually takes 24 hrs for the CPE to form, and another 24 hrs for the cell infected with virus to die.
 So usually after 48 hrs of incubation, we can fix and stain the plaque.